oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/import-project-configure/import-project-configure.md

     ![Start New Project](images/start-new-project.png)

-4. Locate the OIC project file **AUTONOMOUS\_EXPENSE\_AGENT-EXPENSECREATION.car** on your local computer.
+4. Locate the OIC project file **INTEL\_EXPEN\_AUTOM\_WITH\_AGENT\_AI-EXPENSECREATION.car** on your local computer.
 Refer the Prerequisites section above to download the artifacts.
 Drag the file and drop it into the upload area in the dialog

 5. Click on *Import*.

-6. Upon successful import, you should see Project Name: **Autonomous Expense Agent** and clone the project with modify the project name which consists of your initials and delete the imported project so that others can do these steps if it is shared environment.
+6. Upon successful import, you should see Project Name: **Intelligent Expense Automation with Agentic AI** and clone the project with modify the project name which consists of your initials and delete the imported project so that others can do these steps if it is shared environment.

 ## Task 2: Explore the Imported Project

 1. Once inside the project, you should see the Project Overview page showing:

-    - Project Name: Autonomous Expense Agent
+    - Project Name: Intelligent Expense Automation with Agentic AI
     - Integrations section with the four integrations:

         - **1. Read Expense Receipt** — Retrieves expense receipt images from a file server and uses AIs-powered document understanding to extract structured expense details such as date, amount, merchant, and line items.
         - **2. Approval Required** — Applies AI reasoning and policy evaluation to determine whether the expense complies with organizational rules or requires managerial approval.
-        - **3. HITL — Raise Approval Request** — Triggers a human-in-the-loop review when exceptions, policy violations, or confidence thresholds demand explicit authorization before proceeding.
+        - **3. HITL-Raise Approval Request** — Triggers a human-in-the-loop review when exceptions, policy violations, or confidence thresholds demand explicit authorization before proceeding.
         - **4. Create Expense in Oracle HCM** — Once validated, automatically creates the expense record in Oracle HCM, ensuring accurate categorization, audit traceability, and seamless downstream processing.

     - Decisions